J

 Welcome!
 Thank you for visiting us at Saint Bernadette Church, which is a Roman Catholic parish located in Bayou Vista - between Patterson and Berwick, Louisiana, in the Diocese of Lafayette .
 St. Bernadette Church continues the Sacramental Traditions of Jesus Christ as handed down by the Apostles, we strive to live lives of Communion and Participation as we seek to fulfill the mission bestowed upon us by Christ.
 Our Pastor is Father Thainese Alphonse.

-The Liturgy of the Word for the Fourth Sunday of Easter
+The Liturgy of the Word for the Twenty-sixth Sunday in Ordinary Time

 First Reading